Entity resource statement 2014–15

 Local pathways groups or networks continued to be a key forum for engagement.
 Pathways is a family law interagency network, established in 2005 and funded by the Federal Attorney-General's Department.
 It aims to facilitate a more integrated family law system, to include lawyers and community-based agencies that deal with separated families, family dispute resolution and associated issues such as family violence.
 Each network develops and maintains cross-sector training to help build stronger working relationships in the family law system.

-Regular consultation also provides the registries with feedback about users' experiences of registry services and the courts.
-This leads to service improvements and ensures that the Court is better placed to make effective referrals to community-based services for clients who may require ongoing support.
+Regular consultation also provides feedback about users' experiences of registry services and the courts.
+This leads to service improvements and ensures that the courts are better placed to make effective referrals to community-based services for clients who may require ongoing support.

 In addition to general consultations, registries engaged with community-based organisations and other jurisdictions about best practice approaches to support those clients who are subject to, or fear, violence from their partner, former partner or other family members.